nf-core/eager/docs/usage.md

 up.

 > **Important**: Once clean up is completed, you will _not_ be able to re-rerun
-> the pipline from an earlier step and you'll have to re-run from scratch.
+> the pipeline from an earlier step and you'll have to re-run from scratch.

 While in your output directory, firstly verify you're only deleting files stored in `work/` with the dry run command: